keyan-m/cardano-account/README.md

 This allows utilizing all the password management solutions already existing, and therefore offers an easier onboarding solution for less experienced users.

+## Compromises and Issues

+### Front Running

+Implemented as is, the script is parametrized by a list of "providers" (i.e. a frontend provider), so that it can validate one of them has signed the transaction.

+If this requirement was not put in place, a node validator would be free to avoid submitting the transaction honestly, but rather remove the transaction, use the provided redeemer, and withdraw the account in its own favor.

+This is an issue that is likely not solvable without changes to Cardano's infrastructure.

+While this is not an ideal solution, it mitigates the required centralization by allowing users to use any of the providers.

+### Interrupted User Experience

+Current design where account UTxOs are also links in the on-chain association list leads to an interrupted user experience when another user creates a new accounts or closes their existing account, since it might be the account ahead of the interrupted user (who might be in the middle of signing a transaction).

+A straightforward solution is to create 2 UTxOs for every account such that one corresponds to user's place in the association list, while the other is free from disturbances, dedicate for user deposits/withdrawals.

+### Ecosystem Participation

+In this approach where all users share the same address, it becomes impossible for them to use most Cardano DApps (since user signature is a common requirement).

+One solution is to dedicate an address for each user, where the differing parameter is their usernames.
+This, along with the dual-NFT minting solution mentioned earlier (where the second NFT is sent to user's dedicated address), and passing of [CIP-0112]() will allow `cardano-account` users participate in the ecosystem similar to wallet owners.

 ## A More Detailed Walkthrough

 ### Account Creation